-You need not own one since printers are located in the library, ISS room or 410.
+You need not own one since printers are located in the library, and other areas around the High School.
 If you want to connect to a printer at home with the school laptop, you will need to visit the technology office and ask what your options are.